alicevision/AliceVision/INSTALL.md

   By default, aliceVision requires Ceres built with SuiteSparse to ensure best performances but you can make SuiteSparse optional with this flag.

 * `BUILD_SHARED_LIBS` (default `ON`)
-  Build AliceVision as shared libs (instead of static libs)
+  Build AliceVision as shared libraries (instead of static libraries)

 * `ALICEVISION_BUILD_TESTS` (default `OFF`)
   Build AliceVision tests